ananye532/Epstein-ML-Classifier/README.md

 # Epstein-ML-Classifier
-This is a machine learning model based on the dataset of Epstein files from kaggle to help classify the people listed in the epstein files
+This is a machine learning pipeline based on the dataset of Epstein files from kaggle to help classify the people listed in the epstein files